Vaniahchristian/Heart-Disease-Diagnosis-System/README.md

    Predictions: Input features are scaled using the pre-trained scaler and passed to the model for prediction.

-   Interpretability: SHAP values are calculated to understand which features influenced the prediction most.

-   These values are displayed to the user.

 ### **Contributing**
     Contributions are welcome!
 To contribute, please fork the repository and create a pull request with your changes.